 Where Do Social Security Benefits Come From?

-When a person receives benefits, those benefits aren’t coming out of thin air.
-The Social Security Administration (SSA) is able to pay benefits due to a number of sources.
-Social Security is funded mostly by national payroll taxes.
+- When a person receives benefits, those benefits are coming from a number of different sources.
+Social Security is funded mostly by national payroll taxes that are taken out of the paychecks of everyone who works.
 The money also comes from interest income earned by the Social Security Trust Fund.

 What Can Disability Lawyers Do?

-Reading Disability Lawyers can help their clients meet the SSA’s criteria.
+- The Social Security Disability Attorneys Reading relies on can help their clients meet the SSA’s criteria.
 The SSA relies on a number of strict requirements to approve or deny applicants.
 A social security claimant must demonstrate medical and vocational impairments.

 Contacting A SSD Lawyer in Reading